egr314-team202/egr314-team202.github.io/design-ideation.md

 # Design Ideation

-Before continuing with the design process, the team took some time to brainstorm design concepts on a Jamboard.
+Before continuing with the design process, the team took some time to brainstorm design concepts on a jamboard.
 Each sticky note represented a way to execute a particular aspect of the design like a sensing method or actuation device as seen in **Figure 1**.
 The team decided it would be more effective to do individual brainstorming rather than group brainstorming due to the time constraints of the assignment as well as each team member having conflicting schedules.
 The brainstorming session of each member proved successful as each member contributed 25 distinct design ideas to the jamboard for a total of 100 different design ideas.
 Group brainstorming might have helped generate more unique ideas since members could bounce ideas off of one another and would have been the teams primary option.
 These ideas were then sorted down into several categories and distilled into three design concepts as seen in **Figure 2** and **Figure 3**.
 This process was completed by Carlos Chacon and Miguel Chacon.
 The concepts represented three unique ways to approach the user needs; each with a different combination of technical aspects and specific feature implementations.
 Finally, in order to best communicate these concepts, the team developed visual representations of them.
 These depictions will be used further on in the design process to gather feedback and inform future design decisions.

 ### Step 1: Initial Brainstorming
 <figure class="image">